 I was extremely disappointed and felt pretty hopeless.
 At that point, I didn’t really know where to turn, so I decided to listen to the still, small voice in my spirit.

 That Voice has led me to several therapies that have helped to strengthen my body so that I was able to go back onto the treatment plan from the Lyme specialist.
-And that’s pretty much where I am today.
-I’m getting a little stronger every day.

 I know that everyone’s story is unique, and how we became ill may be very different.
 However, I know what it’s like to wake up with chronic pain, fatigue, and brain fog every single day.